adda-team/adda/tests/equiv/README.md

 ### Directory structure

-* `superellipsoid.sh` - script to test superellipsoid shape

-* `bb_equiv.py` - the comparison of equivalent cases (command lines) for the scattering of Bessel beams calculated in ADDA.
-Relative differences are shown when |diff| > 1e-08.
+* `bb_equiv.py` - tests for Bessel beams.
+Relative differences are shown when > 1e-08.
 See results in bb_results.txt
+* `superellipsoid.sh` - test for superellipsoid shape